|

 Fan Canglang |

-In any case, Floating on the Canglang has an entirely different theme, emphasized by it alternate title, Jiuyi Yin (Jiuyi Mountain Prelude; see image at right).
-The Jiuyi mountains, through their association with Emperor Shun, evoke China's ancient glories, and Fan Canglang, in spite of its images of escaping the world by floating on a lake, also has an undercurrent of what might be called patriotic sentiment.
+In any case the present melody, Floating on the Canglang, has an entirely different theme; or perhaps two different themes.
+On the surface it seems to be an easygoing melody, well adapted to its stated topic, "casting aside rank and fame" and becoming one with nature.
+On the other hand, its connection to the following melody, #53 Xiao Xiang Shui Yun, reminds one of the political implications of the latter.
+This implication is emphasized by the alternate title, Jiuyi Yin (Jiuyi Mountain Prelude; see image at right).
+The Jiuyi mountains, through their association with Emperor Shun, evoke China's ancient glories, and so Fan Canglang, in spite of its images of escaping the world by floating on a lake, borrows from the paired melody its undercurrent of what might be called patriotic sentiment.

-The melody of Fan Canglang survives in nine handbooks: seven from 1425 to 1561, but after that only in 1670 and 1876.7 This piece is intimately connected to #53 Xiao Xiang Shui Yun, also attributed to Guo Chuwang,8 a famous qin player who lived in Hangzhou at the end of the 12th century
+The melody of Fan Canglang survives in nine handbooks: seven from 1425 to 1561, but after that only in 1670 and 1876.7 As with Xiao Xiang Shui Yun, it is attributed to Guo Chuwang,8 a famous qin player who lived in Hangzhou at the end of the 12th century.
+The >1505 version is musically identical but adds lyrics.
+These very much align with the sentiments of the fisherman to whom Qu Yuan speaks in Zepan Yin, the >1505 lyrics for which are given here.

 The preface to Xiao Xiang Shui Yun says, "Whenever Guo wanted to look at the Jiuyi mountains they were blocked by clouds over the Xiao and Xiang rivers".
-The Jiuyi mountains are on the border between Hunan and Guangdong/Guangxi provinces, while the Xiao and Xiang are in central Hunan, flowing north to Dongting Lake.
+The Jiuyi mountains are on the border between Hunan and Guangdong/Guangxi provinces to the south; in the southern part of the plains of central Hunan the Xiao meets the Xiang as it flows north into the eastern side of Dongting Lake.
 In the Song and Yuan dynasty the Canglang is said to have been a small river flowing into the Yuan river just before it entered Dongting from the west.
+It might be noted that if one is to picture mountains in the background, this would seem to require clear waters and a location closer to where the Xiao and Xiang meet than to a Canglang River near Dongting Lake; however, this may be applying too literal an interpretation to what is in effect a poetic reference.

 This Qu Yuan story was related in a poem called The Fisherman (see Chu Ci, The Songs of the South9).
 Here the unemployed and distraught Qu Yuan, wandering on a marshbank (image10), comes across a fisherman to whom he speaks his grief.
 The fisherman then sings a Canglang Song,11